Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I am loathe to include this section because I believe in an ideal world, women should be free to wear whatever they want and walk the streets free of harassment, night or day.
 But unfortunately, we are not here yet – not in America, not in Europe, and certainly not in Morocco.
 That being said, this is not to say we should ignore and disrespect local customs, just that the consequences should not be sexual harassment and threatening behavior.

 Keep in mind that despite Morocco’s history of interaction with the more secular Western world and how it’s been romanticized in Instagram photos as a travel destination for fashionable girls wearing breezy, skimpy clothing, the culture is still quite conservative and patriarchal.
-If you want to make life more comfortable for yourself, I would recommend adhering to local customs of dress.
+If you want to make life more comfortable for yourself, I would recommend adhering to local customs of dress when it comes to what to wear in Morocco.
 I always covered my knees and nearly always kept my shoulders covered (though I let them breathe a little in Chefchaouen, when I hiked to the waterfalls in Akchour).
 Girls who wore less clothing were definitely treated differently than I was.

 I also highly recommend wearing sunglasses so that you can avoid eye contact.
 I also seemed to attract less attention when I wore my hair in a ponytail rather than down.
 Blondes are also more likely to get attention, so keep that in mind as well.
 I experienced much more catcalling when I was walking with my blonde friend than I did walking solo.